jlucidar/FabMo-Platform/README.md

 ===========

 ## Introduction
-This github repository contains sources and tools about the new Shopbot's API and the new system design.
+This github repository contains sources and tools about the new FabMo APIs and the new system design.

 ## Architecture of the new system
   ShopBot wants to bring open-source software and platform to its devices.